krithikag23/AI-Resume-Skill-Extractor---Job-Role-Matcher/README.md

 pip install -r requirements.txt streamlit run app.py
 ```
-Open the URL shown in the terminal
+Open the URL shown in the terminal, upload your resume or use the sample text,